Jörg Bergmeister

-Jörg Bergmeister (born 13 February 1976 in Leverkusen) is a former racing driver from Germany and an ambassador of Porsche.
+Jörg Bergmeister (born 13 February 1976 in Leverkusen) is a German former racing driver and an ambassador of Porsche.

-His late father, Willi Bergmeister, owned a workshop and dealership where Michael Schumacher learned his trade as a car mechanic in the 1980s.

-Since 1996, Jörg has raced in the Porsche Carrera Cup.
+Since 1996, Bergmeister has raced in the Porsche Carrera Cup.
 In 2006 he won the Grand-American Rolex Series Championship.
 He also won the 2003 24 Hours of Daytona overall in a Porsche 911 GT3-RS.
-His most recent achievement is 1st place at the 24 Hours of Daytona in the GT Class with TRG.
+His most recent achievement is a win at the 24 Hours of Daytona in the GT Class with TRG.

-He also won the Porsche Supercup in 2001, and the German Cup in 2000.
+Bergmeister also won the Porsche Supercup in 2001, and the German Cup in 2000.
 He is one of the tallest sport car drivers at 6'4".
 He also has a degree in economics.
 As of 2010, he drives for Flying Lizard Motorsports in the American Le Mans Series and the 24 Hours of Le Mans and BMS Scuderia Italia in the FIA GT2 European Championship.

+His late father, Willi Bergmeister, owned a workshop and dealership where Michael Schumacher learned his trade as a car mechanic in the 1980s.
+His brother Tim, who won the ADAC GT Masters title in 2008, and nephew Jakob are also racing drivers.